AbsoluteStratos/Silksong-BasicItemSync/README.md

 > This mod is very much in beta.
 Please report bugs here: https://github.com/BobbyTheCatfish/Silksong-BasicItemSync/issues

+## IMPORTANT USAGE NOTE
+BasicItemSync currently only supports completely synchronous playthroughs.
+This means that **all players need to start from completely fresh save files**, and **new players should not join** midway through a playthrough.
+Items that are obtained will only be sent to players currently connected to the server. **They will not be re-sent for new players.**

 ## Installation
 BasicItemSync can be automatically installed by any Thunderstore compatible mod manager.